3 minutes - enough time to switch off from work and enjoy a small snack 🍪

 With hybrid working becoming the norm in today’s workplaces, more employees have the freedom to choose how often they go into the office.
 This sounds great on the surface, but like anything, comes with its own set of challenges.
 One such challenge of hybrid working is proximity bias–the potential inequity between remote workers and on-site employees in a hybrid working environment.

-Proximity bias is the notion that workers who work on-site are favored over remote workers.
+Proximity bias is the notion that workers who work on-site are favoured over remote workers.
 It’s not a crazy assumption–it’s natural that bosses could gravitate towards people they see more in person.
 Due to this unconscious bias, these on-site workers may enjoy several advantages over remote workers, including being given a promotion.

 What are the dangers of proximity bias at work?